privacy-scaling-explorations/zk-kit/README.md

 grep -r -l "sparse-merkle-tree" . | xargs sed -i 's/sparse-merkle-tree/my-package/'
 # Update the remaining description/usage sections, and write your code in the src & tests folders!
 ```

-#### How can I test and publish my library?

-ZK-kit provides two commands: `yarn test` and `yarn publish:fp`.
-Both must be run from the root folder. `yarn test` will test all packages in the monorepo, including yours using the files inside your `packages/my-package/tests` folder. `yarn publish:fp` can only be run by those who own the NPM token of the ZK-kit organization.
-They will then have to publish your package.
-This task could be automated in the future.

 #### How can I create benchmarks for my library?